hidayatullahap/blog-endpoint/README.md

 ```
 Click here to see [config] documentation.

-Finaly run this command to migrate your database (this project using mysql)
+Finaly run this command to migrate your database
 ```sh
 $ soda migrate up
 ```

+If you want to skip installing soda CLI you can dump your table with schema.sql inside /migrations

 Click here to see full [Toolbox] documentation.